-On today’s date in 1919, the Québec Bridge (Pont de Québec) opened to rail traffic following nearly two decades of construction.
+On today’s date in 1919, the Québec Bridge (“Pont de Québec” in French) opened to rail traffic after nearly two decades of construction.

-The bridge, which crosses the Saint Lawrence River between Sainte-Foy and Lévis, Que., features the longest cantilevered bridge span in the world with a centre span of 549 metres.
-The record holds to this day; however, it comes at a cost: the project, having failed twice, took more than 20 years to complete and resulted in the death of 88 workers.
+The bridge, which crosses the Saint Lawrence River between Sainte-Foy and nearby Lévis, Qué., features the longest cantilevered span in the world with a centre span of 549 metres.
+The record holds to this day; however, it comes at a cost—the project wasn’t completed for more than 20 years, during which time there were two disasters, resulting in 88 deaths.

-It was – and still is – considered a feat of engineering, and rightfully so: before the bridge was built, there was no easy way to cross the Saint Lawrence River.
-From the south, the only way to Québec City was via ferry or the frozen ice bridge that would form during the winter.
+The Québec Bridge was – and still is – considered a feat of engineering, and rightfully so: before the bridge was built, there was no easy way to cross the Saint Lawrence River.

 Construction continued the following year and was completed in August 1919 at a cost of $25 million.

 Today, the bridge holds three highway lanes, one rail line and a pedestrian walkway.
 It previously carried a streetcar line.

 Since 1993, the bridge has been owned by the Canadian National Railway; however, the federal government is working to acquire the bridge to complete its restoration “in a timely manner,” according to a 2019 report from Infrastructure Canada.